bincrafters/bincrafters-envy/README.md

 # Bincrafters Envy

-Update environment variables for travis and appveyor
+Update environment variables for travis, appveyor, Azure DevOps Pipelines and Circle CI.

 #### Install
 To install using pypi.org: